CloudDetail/docs/blog/apo-agentic-workflows.md

 While fully autonomous AI agents remain APO's ultimate vision, Agentic workflows—the core feature of this release—represent the critical first step toward this revolutionary future.
 <!-- truncate -->
-## Agentic Workflows: Your Experience, the Agent's Intelligence
+## Agentic Workflows: Your Expertise, the Agent's Intelligence

 General-purpose LLMs are powerful but lack specialized IT knowledge.
 IT systems are complex and varied, making it difficult to address operational challenges with general knowledge alone.